 I have spoken at length about remote work and its subsequent challenges.
 A diverse workforce brings with it people across all generations.
 Many organizations have employees spanning 4 generations.
 In such a situation, human resources must recognize and understand the differences in employee mindsets.

-Automation in work will bring in young employees who prioritize work-life balance and flexibility in working hours.
+Additionally, automation in work will bring in young employees who prioritize work-life balance and flexibility in working hours.
 A lot of importance is also given to collaboration and feedback.
-CHROs will have to actively focus on various working styles and career goals to design suitable work policies.
+Finally, CHROs will have to actively focus on various working styles and career goals to design suitable work policies.

 2. Adapting to the gig economy